Belleview-Biltmore Hotel

-The Belleview-Biltmore is situated on the highest point of the Florida coastline with views of the bay and the barrier islands which border the Gulf of Mexico.
+The Belleview-Biltmore was situated on the highest point of the Florida coastline with views of the bay and the barrier islands which border the Gulf of Mexico.
 The hotel was built in the summer of 1896 by railroad tycoon Henry B. Plant and opened January 15, 1897.
-Originally known as the Belleview Hotel, it was added to the U.S. National Register of Historic Places on December 26, 1979 as Belleview-Biltmore Hotel and removed in 2017 following its relocation.
+Originally known as the Belleview Hotel, it was added to the U.S. National Register of Historic Places on December 26, 1979, as Belleview-Biltmore Hotel and removed in 2017 following its relocation.

 When the last member of the Plant family died in 1918 the hotel was sold to John McEntee Bowman founder of the Biltmore hotel chain.
 He renamed the hotel the Belleview-Biltmore in 1926 during a rebranding of his hotel chain.

 The hotel closed in 2009 and thereafter the property deteriorated from neglect.
 Despite the hotel's historic designation and efforts by preservation groups to save it, various proposals to restore the property as a resort hotel were unsuccessful and the owners began demolition in 2015 for condominiums.
-A portion of the 1897 structure was saved and relocated on a new foundation and restored as The Belleview Inn, a boutique inn.
+The hotel was partially demolished in 2016.
+A portion of the 1897 structure was saved and relocated onto a new foundation; then restored as The Belleview Inn, a boutique inn.
 The Belleview Inn is a member of Historic Hotels of America.

 The Belleview-Biltmore hosted dignitaries and world leaders through the years, including U.S. Presidents Barack Obama, George H. W. Bush, Jimmy Carter, and Gerald Ford, former British Prime Minister Margaret Thatcher and the Duke of Windsor, as well as celebrities such as Joe DiMaggio, Babe Ruth, Thomas Edison, and Henry Ford.
-The Hotel was featured in a segment on the Weird Travels series on the Travel Channel television network in the U.S., which was filmed in March 2004 by Authentic Entertainment.

 History

-1897–1942

-The Belleview Hotel opened on January 15, 1897.
-It was constructed by Henry B. Plant as a resort destination to boost tourist travel on his railroad line serving the west coast of Florida, which he had acquired in 1893 as part of his expanding Plant System network of railroads.
-The Atlantic Coast Line Railroad, which absorbed the Plant System lines in 1902, continued to operate the Pinellas Special (trains nos.
-95 and 96) train from New York City to a siding on the hotel's property in the 1920s.
-John McEntee Bowman purchased the hotel in 1919 and absorbed it into his growing, well-known Bowman-Biltmore Hotels.
-He renamed the structure the Belleview Biltmore in 1926.

-World War II and the post-war years

-During World War II, the Belleview Biltmore served as lodging for servicemen who were stationed at Macdill Air Force Base in Tampa.

-After World War II, the hotel was bought by Bernard F. Powell.

-In the 1970s and 1980s, the aging hotel began to decline as changing travel patterns and intensified competition from newer beach-front motels caused significant losses.